-- Sort ocean animals into different categories according to ecosystem and/or classification.
+- Sort ocean animals into different categories according to ecosystem or classification

-- Projector or chart paper to record responses for KWL Chart (PDF): what students know, what they want to know, what they have learned
+- Projector or chart paper to record responses for KWL Chart printable: what students know, what they want to know, what they have learned

 - Index cards (40)